pygumby/progfun1-course-notes/notes/week_2.md

 + `A => B` denotes the type of a function that has a parameter of type `A` and returns a `B`.
 Therefore, the type of `sum` is `Int => Int`.

-+ As it is sometimes tedious to define and name functions using `def`, we would like to write them like literals -- without giving them a name.
++ As it is sometimes tedious to define and name functions using `def`, we would like to write them like literals, without giving them a name.
 Anonymous functions enable this.
 Here is an example:

   ````scala
   (x: Int, y: Int) => x + y